Quick summary

 Redirect the target page

-Adding a redirect to the target URL that no longer exist, you forward the users clicking the link to another functioning page instead of leading them to a 404 page.
+Adding a redirect to the target URL that no longer exists forwards users clicking the link to another functioning page instead of a 404 page.

 Remove the link

 The best option might just be to remove the link from the page.
-If the link is broken and it’s not because of a typo in the URL and you don’t have another relevant page to forward the user to, the you should simply remove the link.
+If the link is broken and it is not because of a typo in the URL and you do not have another relevant page to forward the user to, you should simply remove the link.

 Reasons an internal link gets broken

-I often hear that website owners doesn’t really get how they can have broken internal links whn they haven’t even changed anything on their website.
+I often hear that website owners do not really understand how they can have broken internal links when they have not changed anything on their website.

 I understand.